tpisto/pdf-fill-form/README.md

 Libary uses internally Poppler QT5 for PDF form reading and filling.
 Cairo is used for PDF creation from page images (when parameter { "save": "imgpdf" } is used).
 ## Features

-* __NEW version 4.1.0 : Support for Node 10 (by @florianbepunkt)
+* **NEW version 4.1.0** : Support for Node 10 (by @florianbepunkt)

-* Version 4.0.0__: Added feature allowing for parallelization of the imgpdf feature, also allows for settings scale and whether antialiasing should be used (by Albert Astals Cid @tsdgeos).
+* Version 4.0.0: Added feature allowing for parallelization of the imgpdf feature, also allows for settings scale and whether antialiasing should be used (by Albert Astals Cid @tsdgeos).

-* Version 3.0.0__: Updated QT library to version 5 (by Rob Davarnia @robdvr).
+* Version 3.0.0: Updated QT library to version 5 (by Rob Davarnia @robdvr).

-* Version 2.0.0__: Updated nan library to version 2.4.0.
+* Version 2.0.0: Updated nan library to version 2.4.0.
 Now __pdf-fill-form__ works also with all latest node.js versions.
 Tested using 0.12.0, v4.4.7, v5.2.0, v6.3.0, v6.8.0, v6.9.1

 * Supports reading and writing the following PDF form field types: TextField, Checkbox, Radio button